hzeller/beagleg/README.md

 Here is my experimental manual cape
 ![Manual Cape][manual-cape]

+This allows to plug in a RAMPS driver.
+At the middle/bottom of the test board you see a headpone connector: many of the early experiments didn't have yet a stepper motor installed, but just listening to the step-frequency.

 ## Build
 The Makefile is assuming that you build this either on the Beaglebone Black directly, or using a cross compiler (see Makefile).